robin-rpr/calos/doc/dev.rst

   * https://github.com/opencontainers/runtime-spec/blob/master/config-linux.md

 This is the meat of the container configuration.
-Below is an example :code:`config.json` along with commentary and how it maps to :code:`ch-run` arguments.
+Below is an example :code:`config.json` along with commentary and how it maps to :code:`clearly run` arguments.
 This was pretty-printed with :code:`jq . config.json`, and we re-ordered the keys to match the documentation.

 There are a number of additional keys that appear in the documentation but not in this example.
 These are all unsupported, either by ignoring them or throwing an error.
-The :code:`ch-run-oci` man page documents comprehensively what OCI features are and are not supported.
+The :code:`clearly run-oci` man page documents comprehensively what OCI features are and are not supported.

 .. code-block:: javascript